From my first steps down into the NYC subway I was fascinated by the entire world that lay beneath the streets of the city.

 In 2009 I began carrying my video camera on the trains every day, trying to capture some of the mysterious, emotional and deeply moving moments I was seeing.

 I shot for over 7 years.
-The more I shot, the more this shadowy realm of the underground became a strange mirror world of the reality above ground.
-In this most populous of public of spaces people seemed unaware they were revealing glimpses of their most private selves.
+The more I shot, the more this shadowy realm of the underground became a strange mirror of the world above ground.
+In this most public of public spaces people seemed unaware they were revealing glimpses of their most private selves.

 The entire film was shot on a camera just slightly larger than a pack of cigarettes.
 Most people were aware I was filming them.
 I did not try to hide the camera but its size helped make it less conspicuous.
 Nonetheless, the moments I sought were agonizingly elusive.
 For every ten that appeared before me I was lucky if I captured one.